 Metallic glasses possess high physical and tensile strength superior to that of common steels.
 They also are very ductile, exhibit good corrosion and wear resistance, and have high electrical resistivity.
 Some metallic glasses also have soft or strong magnetic properties.

 Selecting amorphous metals requires an analysis of the desired dimensions and specifications.
 Dimensions to consider include outer diameter (OD), inner diameter (ID), overall length, and overall thickness.
 Other specifications of importance (based on application) include product shape, tensile strength, yield strength, melting point, conductivity, corrosion resistance, ductility, and malleability.
 These properties differ based on the forming method and alloy composition.

-Video from University of Maryland on Amorphous Metals
+Video Credit: University of Maryland

 Due to their many advantages over crystalline metals, amorphous solids are used in a number of fields.
 Applications include electronics, nuclear reactor engineering, medical industries, structural reinforcement, and razor blades.